madil27/mainam2CS523/README.md

 * **csv_files** - contains the CSV files of the reduction statistics for both the Theia and the Trace datasets.
 These CSV files are used for conducting the analysis.

-* **analysis** - contains the python notebook with corresponding code of the analysis
+* **analysis** - contains the python notebook with corresponding python code of the analysis

 The **DARPA dataset** (Engagement-3) can be found [here](https://drive.google.com/drive/folders/1fOCY3ERsEmXmvDekG-LUUSjfWs6TRdp-).